 “Have I been with you for so long a time and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, ‘Show us the Father’?
 Do you not believe that I am in the Father and the Father is in me?
 The words that I speak to you I do not speak on my own.”

-Can we hear exasperation in Jesus’s words?
-Some commentators think so.
-Jesus’ apostles are slow to understand him, uncertain, fearful–even ready to betray him.
+Can we hear exasperation in Jesus’ words to Philip ?
+Better, perhaps, they point out how slow Jesus’ apostles were to understand him; how uncertain, fearful–even ready to betray him.
 Philip isn’t the only one who can’t fathom Jesus and his message.

-Called by Jesus, they’re human.
+Called by Jesus, all of his disciples were human.
 Their humanness and slowness makes us realize where our power comes from.
 “Not to us, O Lord, not to us be the glory!”
 The church’s one foundation is Jesus Christ.

-But before we dismiss Philip, let’s remember he pointed Jesus out to Nathaniel at the Jordan River and he brought Greek visitors to Jerusalem to Jesus as he was entering the city to die on a cross. ( John 12: 20-23) He never stopped pointing to the One whom he tried to understand.
-It was an apostle’s gift.
+But before we dismiss an apostle like Philip, let’s remember he pointed Jesus out to Nathaniel at the Jordan River and he brought Greek visitors to Jesus as he was entering Jerusalem to die on a cross. ( John 12: 20-23) He never stopped pointing to the One whom he tried to understand.
+It’s an apostle’s gift.

 The apostles make us realize the patience of Jesus, which is the patience of God.
 They reveal the different gifts and weaknesses found in the followers of Jesus.